angular/angular/aio/content/special-elements/core/ng-container.md

 ### With `*NgIf`s

-One common use case of `<ng-container>` is alongside the `*ngIf` structural directive, by using the special element we can produce very clean templates easy to understand and work with.
+One common use case of `<ng-container>` is alongside the `*ngIf` structural directive.
+By using the special element we can produce very clean templates easy to understand and work with.

-For example we may want to have a number of elements shown conditionally but they do not need to be all under the same root element, that can be easily done by wrapping them in such a block:
+For example, we may want to have a number of elements shown conditionally but they do not need to be all under the same root element.
+That can be easily done by wrapping them in such a block:
 ```html
   <ng-container *ngIf="condition">
     ...